NANITH777/PediGuard/README.md

 ## 🏥 Project Overview

 PediGuard is a comprehensive web application designed to streamline shift management and communication within a pediatric department, addressing complex organizational challenges for medical assistants and faculty.
+By automating and centralizing key processes such as on-call scheduling, department management, and emergency communication, PediGuard aims to improve efficiency and coordination across the pediatric team.

+The system provides an intuitive Admin Panel for administrators to manage shift schedules, faculty details, department overviews, and emergency notifications.
+This data is seamlessly integrated into the User Panel, where medical assistants and faculty members can access relevant information, book appointments, and stay informed about urgent updates.

 ## 🌟 Key Features

 ### 1. Shift Management

-- Organized shift scheduling for 15 pediatric assistants
+- Organized shift scheduling for pediatric assistants
 - Dedicated shifts for Emergency Pediatrics, Pediatric Intensive Care, and Pediatric Hematology/Oncology
 - 24-hour shift tracking system